 Emma Pendleton Bradley Hospital, known as Bradley Hospital, is the nation's first psychiatric hospital devoted exclusively to children and adolescents.

 A Lifespan partner and a teaching hospital for The Warren Alpert Medical School of Brown University, Bradley Hospital has established itself as the national center for training and research in child and adolescent psychiatry.

 Bradley Hospital is a private, not-for-profit hospital.
 Its subsidiary, Lifespan School Solutions, is the parent corporation of the Bradley Schools and provides services to other programs as well.
 They provide special education oversight, clinical coordination, technical assistance and administrative support to the schools.

-Our mission at Bradley Hospital is to provide a range of family-focused, high quality mental health care to infants, children, adolescents and young adults with emotional disorders and/or developmental disabilities.
+Our goal is to provide a range of family-centered, high quality mental health care services to infants, children, adolescents and young adults with emotional disorders and/or developmental disabilities.

 We are committed to excellence in training and research and to improving the health status of the community as part of a comprehensive, integrated and accessible health care system.